Resources

 SA/V Ratio and Dissolution: What Every Formulator Should Know

-Why surface area to volume ratio is the single most predictive geometric parameter for dissolution rate, and how to calculate it for cylinders, spheres, discs, and domes.
+Why surface area to volume ratio is the single most predictive geometric parameter for dissolution rate, and how to calculate it for hemisphere, channel, lentil, hex, and cube-well arrays.

 Request PDF